kumarpit/coach-companion/README.md

 # SquAnalyze
-This application was made for a squash coach to keep track of player performances and statistics and perform some analysis on this data to provde insights to the coach.
+This application was made for a squash coach to keep track of player performances and perform some analysis on the data to provde insights to the coach.
 A MySQL database is used to store all the data.

 ![Java](https://img.shields.io/badge/Java-yellow) ![MySQL](https://img.shields.io/badge/MySQL-blue) ![Apache](https://img.shields.io/badge/Apache-red)